 The other thing that is oddly satisfying is watching dough rise.
 I don’t sit and watch over minute by minute.
 No. But it is so cool to see it go in the pan small and 30 minutes later be doubled in size.
 I must be such a geek to like that stuff.

 This bread is stunning and one of my favorites.
 I adore adore adore the flavor and the way it spirals all pretty.

 Bonus: it’s not nearly as difficult as it looks!
 Essentially, you are making 2 doughs and rolling them up together.
 Gosh is it gorgeous, isn’t it!

-This Marble Loaf has a crusty exterior, soft interior, a mild white bread swirl, and a full-bodied rye bread swirl.
-It truly is the best of breads!
-Perfect for reubens, grilled cheese, and strawberry jam!
+This Marble Loaf has a crusty exterior, a soft interior, a mild white bread swirl, and a full-bodied rye bread swirl.
+It truly is the best of bread!
+Perfect for Reubens, grilled cheese, and strawberry jam!